SKindij/Next.js-synopsis/Next.js-SEO.md

   // It can be defined as a simple string export const metadata = {
-    title: 'SKj App',
+    title: 'Page Title',
-    description: 'React Framework for the Web',
-  }
+    description: 'A brief description of the page content.', }

   // or an optional template object.